libuv/libuv/docs/src/threadpool.rst

 e.g. handling I/O and CPU in different pools.

 .. note::
-    The default executor must be overridden prior to queuing any work on it.
+    The default executor cannot be overriden after any work is queued.

 The executor is global and shared across all event loops.